YosysHQ-Docs/yosys-cmd-ref/source/using_yosys/synthesis/opt.rst

 .. todo:: unsure if this is too much detail and should be in :doc:`/yosys_internals/index`

-This pass performs constant folding on the internal combinational cell types described in :doc:`/yosys_internals/formats/cell_library`.
+This pass performs constant folding on the internal combinational cell types described in :doc:`/cell_gate` and :doc:`/cell_word`.
 This means a cell with all constant inputs is replaced with the constant value this cell drives.
 In some cases this pass can also optimize cells with some constant inputs.

 .. table:: Const folding rules for `$_AND_` cells as used in `opt_expr`.
    :name: tab:opt_expr_and